 Arteaser is a project I began in order to publish original stories based on interviews with San Francisco artists.
 My vision for the project is that it becomes a unique resource for art lovers to discover new artists.
-To that end, I also maintain a calendar of events featuring artists interviewed on Arteaser and publish a weekly guide.
+To that end, I also maintained a calendar of events featuring artists interviewed on Arteaser and publish a weekly guide.

 The stories on Arteaser are not critiques of the artists' works, but rather introductions to the artists themselves.
 I've often found that learning the personal history of an artist can illuminate their work, but this is often reserved for only most established artists and the great artists of the past.
 With Arteaser, I hope to enrich the local art experience through brief histories of the artists.